mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 #### Implementing a custom Authorizer

 Besides the option to use one of the predefined authorizers from the extension libraries, it is easy to implement custom authorizers as well.
-All that needs to be done is to extend `Authorizers.Base` and implement 1 method (see the [API docs for `Authorizers.Base`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-Authorizers-Base)).
+All that is necessary is to extend `Authorizers.Base` and implement one method (see the [API docs for `Authorizers.Base`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-Authorizers-Base)).

-To use a custom authorizer, simply configure it in the initializer:
+To use a custom authorizer, register it with Ember's container and configure it in the initializer:

 ```js
 var CustomAuthenticator = Ember.SimpleAuth.Authenticators.Base.extend({